top of page

 1. Identification of Requirements

-The first step in the materials selection process is to identify the requirements for the product or process.
-These requirements may include physical, chemical, and mechanical properties, as well as environmental conditions, cost, and other factors.
-Engineers must carefully consider the requirements to ensure that the selected materials will meet the performance requirements of the final product or process.
+The first step is to clearly define the requirements of the product or process.
+These requirements may include physical, chemical, and mechanical properties, environmental conditions, cost limitations, and other application-specific factors.

 2. Identification of Materials